-The hard work and dedication of our students for their education and of our faculty and staff for their programs and services to increase student success are reflected in the following Annual Report 2014 and Appendices for each entity within the San José-Evergreen Community College District.
+The hard work and dedication of our students for their education and of our faculty and staff for their programs and services to increase student success are reflected in the following Annual Report 2015 for the San José-Evergreen Community College District.

 For 95 years, San José City College has been providing education and workforce opportunities to our district residents in San José; and for more than 40 years, Evergreen Valley College has educated our citizenry in south San José and Milpitas.

 Our Workforce Institute is a training partner with many corporations as we work to develop and maintain a vital economy in the “South Bay”.